m4r1oph/Synology-vmm-backup/README.md

 1. You have to modify some parameters for the script to be really functional.
   - Search all the lines that contains this: `/ROUTE/TO/THE/DESTINATION/FOLDER`
   - Then replace that line with your path, it has to be a shared folder and the route looks like this: `/volume1/shared_folder/NAME_OF_VM`

 \
-\
 HOW TO TO RUN:\
 \
-You have to create a scheduled task in control panel, select the option user defined script, give him root permisions and put: \
+  You have to create a scheduled task in control panel, select the option user defined script, give him root permisions and put:\
-bash /route/to/your/script\
+  `bash /route/to/your/script`
 \
 \
-TASKS PERFORMED IN ORDER:\
+TASKS PERFORMED IN ORDER:

-\
-1.-Shutdowns the VM\
-2.-Start the backup\
+1. Shutdowns the VM
+2. Start the backup
-3.-Check the number of existing backups, if it exceeds 3, delete the oldest ones and keep the last 3.\
+3. Check the number of existing backups, if it exceeds 3, delete the oldest ones and keep the last 3.
-4.-Copies the last one to another folder, thats useful if you want to create a Hyper Backup task to export this other storage device.\
+4. Copies the last one to another folder, thats useful if you want to create a Hyper Backup task to export this other storage device.
-5.-Starts the VM again.\
+5. Starts the VM again.
-\

 \
 NOTES:\
 \